-NOTE 3: Typical PSR parameters are e.g. a centre frequency of 2.8 GHz, a pulse duration of t = ns and a rise time of tr = 10 ns, the 40 dB bandwidth calculated applying the equation from clause XXX is XXX MHz.
-This leads to OoB boundaries at 15,8 × XXX MHz = 5,372 GHz away from the centre frequency For this example the absolute boundaries between out-of-band emission and spurious emission are: 9,1 GHz – 5,372 GHz = 3,728 GHz and 9,1 GHz + 5,372 GHz = 14,472 GHz (see Figure 5 below).

-Figures 4 and 5 depict the calculated emission masks for the aforementioned parameters of a typical SMR applying the mask specification in clause XXX which is corresponding to the standard mask in Figure A2.1c of ECC/Recommendation (02)05 [i.4].

-Spurious emissions
+Spurious emissions This is 1177 or a SA + Filter (notch) calibrated

+NB Necessary bandwidth is the -20 dB bandwidh

 For the spurious emission measurements the aforementioned indirect method shall be used.
 To perform the measurement the radar and the measuring equipment shall be installed as displayed in Figure B.1.
 The spurious power emission shall be measured in frequency ranges outside the Out-of-Band emissions boundaries.

 If required to reach a dynamic amplitude measuring range of 110 dB minimum, a Low Noise Amplifier (LNA), and a notch filter for the operating frequency should be used.